josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪼_the_word_is_still_butthurt.md

 Total words (harsh prose-only): 710,087
 <!--I believe that translates as, "suck my vibrating dick"?
 Don't worry - it was always bigger than any of yours. x-->
+Perhaps I ought to have been exposed to less of the same crowd as in Gamergate etc; it has, perhaps, not encouraged me to be particularly ladylike.

 2025-10-20